intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 principle from the start helps mitigate issues that arise if users of the system or protocol inadvertently ossify on the information available in contexts.
 Legacy systems that have ossified on information available in contexts may be difficult to change in practice.
-As an example, many existing anti-abuse systems depend on some notion of client identity such as client IP address, coupled with client data, to provide value.
-Partitioning contexts in these systems such that they no longer see the client's identity requires new solutions to the anti-abuse problem.
+As an example, many existing anti-abuse systems depend on some client identifier such as client IP address, coupled with client data, to provide value.
+Partitioning contexts in these systems such that they no longer determine the client identity requires new solutions to the anti-abuse problem.

 # Limits of Privacy Partitioning {#limits}